-If the Lord promises anything, He will do it.
+What God promises, He will do.
+His word is unfailing.
+He makes no promise He is unable or unwilling to perform.
 "God is not a man, that he should lie; neither the son of man, that he should repent: hath he said, and shall he not do it? or hath he spoken, and shall he not make it good?"
 Numbers 23:19.
-God will make no promise which He will later be unable or unwilling to perform.
-His word is unfailing.